jwooley/RoslynLabs/Docs/Lab3-DiagnosticWithCodeFix.md

             return newSolution;
         }
 ```
 The renaming works not only on the selected symbol, but needs access to the full solution semantic model on order to determine all of the reference points (even from separate projects).
 As a result, we need to modify how this method is wired in.
-Update the RegiterCodeFix method as follows:
+Update the RegisterCodeFix method as follows:
 ```cs
             context.RegisterCodeFix(
                 CodeAction.Create(